What if you could be face-to-face with anyone anywhere, without traveling?

 Would you play card games with your grandparents?
 Would you meet a distant friend for lunch?
 Would you learn authentic cooking from Italy, or flower arrangement from Japan?

 If you could put tonari in schools and community spaces, what opportunities would you create for kids?
 What about for the elderly, or those with limited mobility?

 tonari lab is a project that explores novel uses of tonari in relation to communities, families, education, and disabilities.
 With support from the Nippon Foundation, and the non-profit もしも and Straylight communities, we've developed a public experimental space for events, workshops, and popup experiences with tonari.

-Through a series of experiments and events, we hope to share learnings and stories that demonstrate what the future may look like as tonari and similar technologies become more broadly accessible across society.
+Through a series of experiments, we hope to share learnings and stories that demonstrate what the future may look like as tonari and similar technologies become more accessible across society.
 We're also inviting other non-profits, social ventures, and individuals to help organize and participate in experiments from now until March 2022.

 While these playful trials helped establish essential operating procedures and best practices, during the next several months, we'll shift our focus towards experiments that more directly advance our mission: to create a world unbounded by distance, with access to work, education, and community everywhere.

-Our focus with tonari lab is to organize experimental events, workshops and popup experiences with the themes of community, family, education, and disabilities.
+Our focus with tonari lab is to organize experiments with the themes of community, family, education, and disabilities.

 How can tonari can be used to connect people with shared interests to participate in meaningful activities and advance common goals?